Report: Plotters of school shootings nearly always communicate plans to others

 The study looked at 67 cases involving 100 alleged plotters between 2006 and 2018, which they found through news media and other public sources after a possible attack was interrupted and publicly reported.
 All but one of the 67 cases targeted public schools, 95 percent of the plotters were male and 95 percent were current students, with the other 5 percent having recently attended the target school.
 There is no race data about the plotters in the report.

 The numbers were not too different between the foiled attackers and those who actually committed them.
-The Secret Service found that 77 percent of actual attackers had communicated with others about their plans (compared to 94 percent of those averted), that 90 percent were current students (compared to 95 percent averted), and that 76 percent of attackers who used guns had acquired them from their homes, while 70 percent of those averted had access to family guns.
+The Secret Service found that 77 percent of actual attackers had communicated with others about their plans (compared with 94 percent of those averted), that 90 percent were current students (compared with 95 percent averted), and that 76 percent of attackers who used guns had acquired them from their homes, while 70 percent of those averted had access to family guns.
 More than half had specific targets in the school, either classmates or school staff.

 “The takeaway from this report,” said Secret Service Director James Murray during a presentation to education stakeholders Tuesday, “is that when people come forward to report concerning behaviors, they can and do save lives.
 That’s the bottom line here.
 Bystanders save lives.”

 And those bystanders are typically other students.
 The study found that in nearly 70 percent of the cases, the attack plot had been revealed to friends, classmates or other peers.
 In one case, a 13- and a 14-year-old boy told other students not to come to school in three days because they were planning a Columbine-style attack.
-The report says the boys told people who did come to wear white T-shirts so they wouldn’t be shot, but that was a trick: the boys intended to shoot those wearing white T-shirts.
+The report says the boys told people who did come to wear white shirts so they wouldn’t be shot, but that was a trick: The boys intended to shoot those wearing white shirts.
 Similar warnings were found in 12 other cases.

 The study also found that 43 percent of the averted attacks were either timed to the anniversary of the April 1999 shootings at Columbine High School in Colorado, or were inspired by that incident, in which 12 students and a teacher were fatally shot by two 12th-grade students.
 Those students had assistance from others in buying guns, building explosives and practicing with both, and at least one parent reported their troubling online writings to police, but no action was taken before the horrific rampage.
 In actual attacks, the shooters of both the Virginia Tech and Sandy Hook school cases either researched or specifically mentioned the Columbine case.